JasonSemaan1/gatsby-starter-foundation-v2/src/content/posts/2020-05-13-paper-boat.md

 T﻿he plan of attack was to extract the chat log from within Foundry VTT, my group's preferred method of playing Table Top Role Playing games online.
 Once I had this as a text file I needed to create a Python text parser which was capable of recognising patterns within my dataset for each of my character's many, many, many (and I mean many) actions within the game and write this to a csv which would be ingested by Tableau.

-L﻿ike any good heist movie it became easier said than done.
+L﻿ike any good heist adventure it became easier said than done.

 </p>